play icon for videos

 FAQ

-Case management, answered.
+Case management, answered

 What is case management?

 Case management is the coordinated process of helping a person move from intake to outcome — assessing their needs, planning the services that address them, connecting them to those services, and following up to see whether their situation actually improved.
 The person (the client or participant) is the unit of work, and a case manager carries that person across every interaction.
-The same word also names the software that holds the record: one persistent file per person, from first contact through follow-up.
+The same phrase also names the software that holds the record: one persistent file per person, from first contact through follow-up.

 What are the stages of the case management process?